 iPhone 12 New Features Aren’t All That New…

-If you’ve been running an Android phone, a new(ish) one from the last 12 months, chances are you’ll have encountered many of the iPhone 12’s so-called “new features” which has lead many commentators to claim that Apple is now playing catch up with its Android rivals.
+If you’ve been running an Android phone, a new(ish) one from the last 12 months, chances are you’ll have encountered many of the iPhone 12’s so-called “new features” which has to lead many commentators to claim that Apple is now playing catch up with its Android rivals.

 Take the Time-of-Flight camera, for instance: both the Huawei P30 Pro and Samsung Galaxy S10 5G have this camera tech built into them.
-And by the time Apple’s iPhone 12 gets official, almost a year and half from now, Time-of-Flight will be common on Android handsets.
+And by the time Apple’s iPhone 12 gets official, almost a year and a half from now, Time-of-Flight will be common on Android handsets.

 It’ll still be a welcome addition to the iPhone 12’s camera, but it is not something that could be called a “new feature” – not when Android phones have had it for over 12 months.
 Still, Apple has a habit of really OWNING new features and making it its own, so perhaps this will happen with Time-of-Flight aboard the iPhone 12’s camera.

 You know that bokeh-style effect where the background is blurred out in portrait shots?
 Well, Time-of-Flight is kind of like that… only the images it produces are vastly superior, as it uses its Time-of-Flight sensors and software to calculate distance more accurately, resulting in a sharper, more-realistic blur effect.